Aerilius/sketchup-console-plus/docs/Autocompleter Guide.md

 <dt>TokenClassificationByObject:</dt>
 <dd>We have a reference to the exact object in ObjectSpace.</dd>
 <dt>TokenClassificationByClass:</dt>
-<dd>We know the class in ObjectSpace, but it is not instantiated.</dd>
+<dd>We know the class in ObjectSpace, but we don't have an instance of it.</dd>
 <dt>TokenClassificationByDoc:</dt>
 <dd>Fallback to documentation to know what type a method returns (since Ruby is not
 statically
-typed, introspection cannot provide the return types).</dd>
+typed, introspection cannot provide the return types).
+We use statically generated documentation from yardoc.
+However documentation may sometimes be incomplete and miss return type information.</dd>
 </dl>

 <img alt="Forward evaluation state diagram" src="https://cdn.rawgit.com/Aerilius/sketchup-console-plus/d20b7e5b/design/forward_evaluation_resolver.svg">